KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 </pre>

 Step 3. spit up the data.
-Open the GAsplitDataIntoTrainValidandTest.py code file in the Python IDE.
-Edit "folder_prefix" to the location where you extracted the data earlier.
-The code will take that data and split it up in the "destination folders."
+Open the `GAsplitDataIntoTrainValidandTest.py` code file in the Python IDE.
+Edit `folder_prefix` to the location where you extracted the data earlier.
+The code will take that data and split it up in the `destination folders`.
 Read the “to do” list at the top of the file for more information.
-Then run the GAsplitDataIntoTrainValidandTest.py code file.
+Then run the `GAsplitDataIntoTrainValidandTest.py` code file.
 At the end of the run, you should see messages that look something like this.

 <pre style="font-family: 'Courier New', Courier, monospace;">
    Moved 4802 files to X:\MLresearch\CrystalStudy\Project_GA\GitHubTestingData\GAtrainBinary\1